JohanKJSchreurs/demo-for-engie/docs/index.md

 > Note re: Container name `demo-for-engie_web_1`
 >
-> Note that the name of the docker container here is `demo-for-engie_web_1` which is the default name `docker-compost up` has generated.
+> Note that the name of the docker container here is `demo-for-engie_web_1` which is the default name that `docker-compose up` has generated.
 >
 >To see what the names of your running containers are, check with `docker ps` and look for the one where the COMMAND is "flask run".